-In continued support of the County's Homelessness Initiative, Public Works coordinated 150 site visits to large food generating businesses in County Unincorporated Communities and 15 food recovery agencies in Los Angeles County to increase participation in Food DROP.
-Fifty of the businesses visited expressed interest in participating in the food donation program.
+In continued support of the County's Homelessness Initiative, Public Works continued coordinating site visits to large food generating businesses in County Unincorporated Communities and food recovery agencies in Los Angeles County to increase participation in Food DROP.
+To date, over 50 of the businesses visited expressed interest in participating in the food donation program.